hxwang/SmartGridSummary/papers/file/Egarter14-privacy-load-hiding.md

   - Workload: controllable, have a daily powe consumption and are not user driven.
   - Example: electric water boiler
     - controlling a boiler by a given daily power consumption.
+  - Example: electric vehicle charger
+- Workload model
+  - Daily energy consumption: the device is assigned by a daily target energy consumption, i.e., an amont of energy the device is supposed to spend during a day in order to fulfill its target function.
+  - Maximum power:

+### Proposed Load-based Load Hiding (LLH) Mechanism
+-

 ### Model
 ![](../figs/blh.PNG)